“Adopt the pace of nature: her secret is patience”

 - Chemical Treatment: It is possible to buy chemicals like Iodine and Chlorine that you can use to treat water.
 However, these chemicals take awhile to work, and can leave a horrible taste.

-- UV Treatment: Newer technologies such as Steripens zap water with UV light, which is the same way bottled water is treated.
+- UV Treatment: Newer technologies such as SteripPENs zap water with UV light, which is the same way bottled water is treated.
 The drawback is that these can be pricey ($80+), and require batteries.

 Water Treatment Shopping Tips: